AKASHAorg/blog.akasha.world/_posts/2018-02-10-akasha-beta-emergence.md

 **See you in the new world of AKASHA! \o/**

-Oh, and while you sync, feel free to join the reddit conversation here! :)
+Oh, and while you sync, feel free to join the reddit conversation here!

+Next time, hopefully, we can have the conversation in the AKASHA Web version :)

 ![AKASHA]({{ site.baseurl }}/content/images/2_intro_akasha.jpg)